skerkour/kerkour.com/content/_index.md

 ## Social 🐣

 You won't find me on social networks because they are too noisy and time sucking.
-However, you can still contact me through Bloom: <a href="https://bloom.sh/contact" target="_blank" rel="noopener">https://bloom.sh/contact</a>
+However, if you want to contact me, you can through Bloom: <a href="https://bloom.sh/contact" target="_blank" rel="noopener">https://bloom.sh/contact</a>